cgreenhalgh/opensharingtoolkit-mediahub/docs/userguide.md

 ### 6. Adding the Form to the Server

-Go back to the Mediahub, to the `Server List` and click `Build...` for your server (alternatively you can go to the `Background Task List` and click the `buildserver` entry for your server.
+Go back to the Mediahub, to the `Server List` and click `Build...` for your server (alternatively you can go to the `Background Task List` and click the `Update Form Server` entry for your server.

-Click `Update` to make sure that your server is up to date; in particular this will copy information about the app which is using your server including the information about the form in it.
+Click `Re-Run` to make sure that your server is up to date; in particular this will copy information about the app which is using your server including the information about the form in it.

 Note: this will only work AFTER the app has been tested offline or exported! (which we did above)